Suburban stations: Significant initial progress but still a long way to go

 - Tenders for the design and construction of viaducts will be opened on July 5 and finalised in Q2 of 2023-24.

 - Utility shifting is going on.
-Requisition of land for laying 8 km of tracks has been sent to KIADB for acquisition.
-Acquisition of 193 acres of railway land is under way.
+The requisition of land for laying 8 km of tracks has been sent to KIADB for acquisition.
+Acquisition of 193 acres of railway land is underway.
 The station tender will be called on Aug 9.

 Sampige Line (Corridor 1)